 Parrot Head Baptist…

 A few years ago while standing on the beach with a wedding party, I was asked by a guest what denomination I was with.
-Just as I answered “Baptist” a friend of the wedding party who had previously attended one of my weddings, said “He’s Parrot Head Baptist!”
+Just as I answered “Baptist” a friend of the wedding party who had previously attended one of my other weddings, said “He’s Parrot Head Baptist!”

 If there really were such a thing as a “Parrot Head Baptist” I would probably be one, not because I like margaritas, but I do like cheeseburgers, watching for fins, and “Changes in Latitudes, Changes in Attitudes” is one of my all-time favorite songs.

 From time to time, I’m still accused of being a “Parrot Head Baptist”, but I think it just means that I’m not a stuffy-stressed-got-to-save-the-world kind of minister (I do get stressed and I do believe the world needs saving, but I’m thankful that my Lord Jesus Christ is working on that and I want to cooperate with Him).

 Theologically, I consider myself conservative, but with my hospital chaplain background you’ll find that I am comfortable with couples who are religious or non-religious, Catholic or Pentecostal, country redneck or stuffy white-collar executives or even crazy Cajuns (yes, I have helped populate the LSU fan base).
 My ceremonies are always non-denominational, but never non-religious because I will always include a brief prayer of blessing upon the couple.
 If you do object to prayer I can give you some tips on finding a non-religious officiant.
 You can view a video at my Ceremony Overview page and hear me discuss the flow of my typical wedding ceremony.

 As you may know, most pastors require you to be a member of their church or make 12 trips to their office to talk about your ex-spouses complaints, problems with your past, issues with communication, bla, bla, bla,…but I’m guessing you’re not looking to get married by the Pope or seeking sainthood status before your honeymoon.